microsoftgraph/microsoft-graph-docs-contrib/concepts/universal-print-webhook-notifications.md

 * For JobFetchable event: Same as permissions to [create printer webhook subscription](/graph/api/subscription-post-subscriptions?view=graph-rest-beta&tabs=http).

-Vendor applications must [generate and use the Azure AD security token](/graph/auth-v2-service?context=graph%2Fapi%2Fbeta&view=graph-rest-beta) in the Microsoft Graph API request header.
+Applications must [generate and use the Azure AD security token](/graph/auth-v2-service?context=graph%2Fapi%2Fbeta&view=graph-rest-beta) in the Microsoft Graph API request header.
 The security token contains the claims as per the scopes approved for the customer’s Azure AD tenant by its administrator.

 ### Create subscription: printTask triggered (JobStarted) event